thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Bun:** fast all-in-one JavaScript NodeJS runtime and toolkit that includes a package manager, bundler, and testing
 * **MacPorts:** an open-source package manager for macOS that simplifies installing and maintaining Unix-based software
 * **Npm:** the default package manager for Node.js used to install, manage, and share JavaScript libraries and tools
-* **Yarn:** a fast and reliable JavaScript package manager designed to improve dependency management and project consistency.
+* **Yarn:** a fast and reliable JavaScript package manager designed to improve dependency management and project consistency

 ## Build Tools
 * **Vite:** a fast frontend build tool and development server